Sunbeamstress/Blackbirds/Design Document.md

       - [ ] Ability to describe each, freely and on the fly.
    - [ ] No coded sex/gender (sorry, chuds).
 You determine your biology.
       - [ ] Pronouns.
 As much as I'd love to make them freeform, for grammatical purposes, limited to he/she/they.
+         * This will be given the name of "sex" or "gender" in the code to make it easy to remember.
       - [ ] Detector in our echo class that looks for verbs after "they" pronouns and depluralizes them.
+         * Will likely have to hand-code a big dictionary of depluralizations; and try to rely on a generic fallback if the word isn't found.
       - [ ] Specify body parts, such as breasts, that might appear in a slot-based description system.
          * This isn't Haven, no need to code in penises or vaginas.
 Just write whatever's there.
       - [ ] HIGHLY doubt it will ever be a thing, but possibly specify: can get pregnant?